preesm/preesm.github.io/_docs/01-workflow-tasks-ref.md

   * **DAG** (of _DirectedAcyclicGraph_)

 #### Description
+Deprecated - does nothing (as of v3.9.1).
+See parameter 'Papify' in CodegenTask'.

-This workflow task is responsible for generating the instrumentation of the code for the application based on the PAPIFY tab information.
+Old doc: This workflow task is responsible for generating the instrumentation of the code for the application based on the PAPIFY tab information.

 The generated code makes use of 1 macro that enables/disables the monitoring in the **preesm.h** user header file:
 *  **_PREESM_PAPIFY_MONITOR** : if defined, the code monitoring will take place;